andrew/ultimate-awesome/README.md

 - [awesome-ethereum](https://github.com/toadkicker/awesome-ethereum) - A curated list of how to get started with Ethereum blockchain technologies.
 - [Awesome-Binary-Analysis-Automation](https://github.com/user1342/Awesome-Binary-Analysis-Automation) - A curated list of awesome binary analysis automation training, resources, and tools.
 - [awesome-latex-thesis](https://github.com/ustctug/awesome-latex-thesis) - List of LaTeX template for theses.
+- [awesome-utrecht-university](https://github.com/utrechtuniversity/awesome-utrecht-university) - A curated list of awesome open source projects from Utrecht University. .
 - [awesome-poe-smarthome](https://github.com/zacs/awesome-poe-smarthome) - A list of smarthome devices designed to be PoE-first.
+- [awesome-ascii](https://github.com/90dy/awesome-ascii) - 👻 Awesome ASCII games, libraries, tools, softwares and more. just for the fun.
 - [awesome-split-learning](https://github.com/aidecentralized/awesome-split-learning) - A curated repository for various papers in the domain of split learning.
 - [awesome-hardware-production](https://github.com/anujdeshpande/awesome-hardware-production) - List of awesome resources for going to production with a hardware product.
 - [awesome-MIT-ai-for-climate-change](https://github.com/blutjens/awesome-MIT-ai-for-climate-change) - 🌍 A curated list of MIT faculty that tackle climate change with machine learning for applying students, undergraduates, or others .